dikamsiyoung/EFI-Configuration-for-Lenovo-Yoga-720-15IKB/README.md

 After following the instructions, `USBmap.kext` would be created.
 Install that kext to your USB installer EFI partition and proceed.

-> Always-on USB also causes sleep problems in macOS.
+>`Debug:`  Always-on USB also causes sleep problems in macOS.
 Ensure it is disabled in your BIOS Configuration.

 Now, you have to move your configured EFI folder from the USB installer to your system's EFI partition.
 Fetch `MountEFI` and `OpenCore Configurator` again and mount the EFI partitions of both your USB installer and your system (system partition is usually `disk0`).
 Copy the EFI folder in your USB installer to the EFI partition of your system.